-On January 30, we hosted an introductory webinar for this year’s awards.
+On January 30, 2018 we hosted an introductory webinar for the last round of awards.
 A recording of that webinar is above and the slides from the presentation are available for download.

 Hewlett Foundation staff will be answering questions about the initiative in the space below.
 If you have a question that has not yet been answered, please email us.

 Applications for the next round of awards, in dance, will open later in 2019.

 Who is eligible to submit a letter of inquiry (LOI)?